nareshkumar66675/Neuron/README.md

 # Neural Structure
-This is a sample neural structure with 6 inputs, 6 neurons with 1 hidden layer and 4 output.
+This is the neural structure for **Car Dataset** with 6 inputs, 6 neurons with 1 hidden layer and 4 output.
+The Prediction Rate was **92.13%**

 ![](https://raw.githubusercontent.com/nareshkumar66675/Neuron/master/Charts/NNViz.png)